morimotoindustries/AutoHoodPop/README.md

 <img src="https://imgur.com/WVNjRmT.png">
 </p>

 **| AutoHoodPop |** is a GTA:SA Moonloader modification that automatically opens your car hood at a specified HP.
 The health "***danger zone***" is defaulted to 400 on first launch and can be changed and saved permanently by the user.
-It handles all types of vehicles.
-If you are in a vehicle that does not require [/car hood] you will get a notification only.
+It handles all types of vehicles so if you are in a vehicle that does not require [/car hood] you will get a "Repair Needed" notification only.

 ## Requirements
 - inicfg